mistralai/mistral-evals/README.md

         --output_dir_str ~/tmp
 ```

-To evaluate your own model, you can also create a `model_fn` function which takes as
+To evaluate your own model, you can also create a `Model` class which implements a
-input a chat completion request and returns a string answer.
-Requests are provided in
+`__call__` method which takes as input a chat completion request and returns a string
-vLLM API format.
+answer.
+Requests are provided in vLLM API format.

 ```
-def custom_model_fn(request: Dict[str, Any]) -> str:
+class CustomModel(Model):

+    def __call__(self, request: dict[str, Any]):
         # Your model code
         ...
         return answer
 ```